Who we are

 Anthony is the Chairman of the Hong Kong Management Association and has over 30 years management experience of which the last 15 years have been in learning and development.
 He is currently the Head of Learning for HSBC Asia Pacific.
 Anthony has been supporting the institute for a number of years, being a profoundly critical supporter since its inception.

-Jonathan is a Partner at EY – he has built and run the Asia-Pacific Advisory Center across the region.
-He is an advisor and thought leader with the World Economic Forum and regular attendee at Davos.
-He spent 17 years with Accenture and 4 years at Exxon.
+Jonathan is a Global Partner at IBM running the Process Re-engineering Consulting Services.
+He is experienced in driving change and helping large Multi National Organizations realize their potential in a rapidly changing business environment.
+He is a thought leader with the World Economic Forum and has presented at Davos.
+He has also worked for EY, spent 17 years with Accenture and 4 years at Exxon.
 He holds a 1st BEng Hons Degree in Engineering.
-At EY, he is the diversity champion and is a strong supporter of equality in the workplace and society.
+He is a diversity champion and is a strong supporter of equality in the workplace and society.
+He has lived in London, Singapore and is now based in New York.

 The Role of the Board